8 Interesting Things to See and Do in Chad

 #3 Guelta d'Archei and Guelta de Bachikele

 Aside from its relatively lush southern tip, Chad is vastly dominated by the world’s largest desert, the Sahara.
-Unlike one would assume, this arid landscape is dotted with tens of deep-desert springs, two most famous of which are Guelta d’Archei and Guelta de Bachikele.
-The Arabic word of “Guelta” is directly translated as Oasis, reflecting the essence of those two remote hideaways.
+Unlike what one would assume, this arid landscape is dotted with tens of deep-desert springs, two of the most famous of which are Guelta d’Archei and Guelta de Bachikele.
+The Arabic word “Guelta” is directly translated as oasis, reflecting the essence of those two remote hideaways.

 Tucked away in the far reaches of Chad’s Ennedi Plateau, Guelta d’Archei has served for centuries as a resting spot for caravans and local tribes who crossed the vast expanses of the Sahara.
 Flanked by breathtaking 120-meter-tall vertical cliffs, this secluded oasis is frequented all year round by groups of nomadic people, accompanied by their flocks of dromedaries.